guardian/paparazzi/README.md

   }
 }
 ```

-Now run `paparazzi` and watch the screenshots appear in front of your eyes.
+Now run `paparazzi` or `npx @guardian/paparazzi` and watch the screenshots appear in front of your eyes.

 ### Can I set this up as a CI step?

-Maybe?
-If you do please let me know, i'd love to get this thing commenting with screenshots on PRs
+That would be awesome!
+If you do please let us know and we'll add it to the docs.
+A great use case would be to automatically add screenshots on your PRs as a comment.

-### Help my computer caught fire
+### Help! my computer caught fire

-Paparazzi spins a whole chrome instance per route, if this is a problem for you please consider either throwing sticks of ram at your laptop until the fire is out or help me implement something <a href="https://github.com/GoogleChrome/puppeteer/issues/1479">like this</a>
+Paparazzi spins a whole chrome instance per route, this is not efficient and can break havoc when using many routes.
+THere are solutions that can be implmeented such as <a href="https://github.com/GoogleChrome/puppeteer/issues/1479">this</a>.
+PRs welcome!

-### (1) Can I use this locally?
-Sure thing pal!
-Just run `./index.js` or `node index.js` in the `paparazzizi` folder.
-You will have to put your `.paparazzirc` file in there.